This document describes some attributes of the BigQuery dataset that is created when a sink exports traces from Cloud Trace to BigQuery.

 For one particular installation of this application, the query result is as shown:

-To view your trace data using the BigQuery web UI, select a table with your exported traces.
+To view your trace data by using the BigQuery interface, select the table with your exported traces.